mannol/moetaku.co/README.md

 # Caveats

 The tunnel should work out-of-the-box for common use cases, like showcasing react/vue/angular apps.
-However, being based on we technologies, there are few things to consider:
+However, being based on web technologies, there are few things to consider:

 1. Target server should allow `Origin: https://moetaku.co` in its CORS settings
 2. For best user experience target server should also send these headers as a CORS preflight response: